Chiranjeevi: 2008–2016: Hiatus in film career

 Following his last film in the lead role, 2007's Shankar Dada Zindabad, Chiranjeevi did not star in any film for approximately 10 years, during which he embarked on his political career.
+He was elected to the Andhra Pradesh Legislative Assembley in 2009, and then to the Rajya Sabha in 2012.
+In the 2012 Indian Cabinet reshuffle he was made Minister of State for Tourism.
 During these 10 years, his appearances in films were limited to cameo roles.
 He appeared as himself in two films, starring his son Ram Charan, namely Magadheera (2009) and Bruce Lee: The Fighter (2015).
 He also narrated Varudu (2010) and Rudhramadevi (2015).